aidoanto/portfolio/content/community-management/respect-helpers-give-them-tools.md

 ### Bottom line
 We learned that to keep helpful, positive, engaged users, we couldn't afford to:

-- Let toxic behavior fester
+- Let toxic behaviour fester
 - Ignore the community's feedback
 - Seem distant or uncaring